dhlab-basel/080e-limc-app/README.md

 ## Imprint

 This web application has been developed from 2014 to 2019 by Andreas Aeschlimann, University of Basel.
-It is maintained by Rita Gautschi, Data and Service Center for the Humanities, University of Basel.
+It is maintained by Rita Gautschy, Data and Service Center for the Humanities, University of Basel.

-Contact: rita.gautschi@dasch.swiss
+Contact: rita.gautschy@dasch.swiss